maticnetwork/whitepaper/README.md

 ### Dagger {#dagger}

 We have already started building infrastructure for developers, starting with Dagger.
-[Dagger](https://matic.network/dagger) is a tool or engine to track Ethereum accounts and events in real-time.<br/>
+[Dagger](https://matic.network/dagger) is a tool or engine to track Ethereum accounts and events in real-time.

 Developers can use Dagger to track their own smart contracts, accounts, and transactions.
-They can create custom service or integrate with third-party services through IFTTT or Zapier.<br/>
+They can create custom service or integrate with third-party services through IFTTT or Zapier.

-You can learn more about dagger here:<br/>
+You can learn more about dagger here:

 https://medium.com/matic-network/ethereum-in-realtime-dagger-98ee2d717c76<br/>
 and check how it works:<br/>
 https://medium.com/matic-network/understanding-dagger-453d90480c51

 # Challenges, security concerns and mitigation {#challenges}

-1. Block withhold after deposit or deposit is not processed by delegate due to unavailability of matic-bridge.<br/>
+1. Block withhold after deposit or deposit is not processed by delegate due to unavailability of matic-bridge.

-(a) Each deposit will create new id (uint256 counter) associated with deposit even<br/>
+  - Each deposit will create new id (uint256 counter) associated with deposit even

-(b) Delegate must process deposit in next 5 checkpoint<br/>
+  - Delegate must process deposit in next 5 checkpoint

-(c) If not processed, deposit amount will be eligible for withdraw
+  - If not processed, deposit amount will be eligible for withdraw

-2. Block withhold after deposit, relay and before transfer<br/>
+2. Block withhold after deposit, relay and before transfer

-There are two ways we can solve this:<br/>
+  There are two ways we can solve this:

-(a) “Withdraw only” mode: Matic can go in withdraw only mode after certain time with no checkpoints (~ around 2 days).
+  - "Withdraw only" mode: Matic can go in withdraw only mode after certain time with no checkpoints (~ around 2 days).
 All users must start exist process by proving tokens from last known checkpoints.
-Problem with this approach would be “loss of valid transactions from last checkpoints”<br/>
+Problem with this approach would be "loss of valid transactions from last checkpoints"

-(b) Start ceremony to choose next set of Delegates: ceremony will start to select next round of delegates and selected delegates will resume chain from last checkpoints and start validating pending transactions (if any)
+  - Start ceremony to choose next set of Delegates: ceremony will start to select next round of delegates and selected delegates will resume chain from last checkpoints and start validating pending transactions (if any)

-3. Checkpoint withhold after burn tokens on Matic<br/>
+3. Checkpoint withhold after burn tokens on Matic

-(a) This will only happen when there is fraud on Matic chain.
+  This will only happen when there is fraud on Matic chain.
 Mitigation would be the same as 2.

-4. A Delegate changes token balance while relaying deposits.<br/>
+4. A Delegate changes token balance while relaying deposits.

-(a) Mitigation would be the same as 2.
+  Mitigation would be the same as 2.

-5. A Delegate changes token balance while transfer.<br/>
+5. A Delegate changes token balance while transfer.

-(a) Mitigation would be the same as 2.
+  Mitigation would be the same as 2.

-6. A Delegate generates token for particular address<br/>
+6. A Delegate generates token for particular address

-(a) Mitigation would be the same as 2.
+  Mitigation would be the same as 2.

-7. A Delegate generates, transfers and burns tokens between in two checkpoints<br/>
+7. A Delegate generates, transfers and burns tokens between in two checkpoints

-(a) Mitigation would be the same as 2.
+  Mitigation would be the same as 2.

-8. A rationale of how a Delegate can be trustless entity (eventually on our roadmap)<br/>
+8. A rationale of how a Delegate can be trustless entity (eventually on our roadmap)

-(a) Use appcoin security for Delegate collateral and discourage Matic token damaging + short selling
+  Use appcoin security for Delegate collateral and discourage Matic token damaging + short selling

 9. Make Solvency Proof mandatory before assigning one as a delegate.
 Richman can game with this Solvency Proof but appcoin above will mitigate attacking chain